Suing for Emotional Distress

 Unlike physical injuries, emotional distress isn’t something that can be seen on an X-ray or measured with a blood test.
 It’s a deeply personal experience that varies from person to person.
 This doesn’t mean it’s impossible to prove — just that it needs careful, strategic presentation.
 Here are the common methods used to demonstrate emotional distress:

-How Much Can You Sue for Emotional Distress?
+How Much Can You Sue for?

 Intentional Infliction of Emotional Distress

-While compensation for emotional distress is usually included as part of a broader personal injury claim, it’s possible under Oklahoma law to sue someone for intentionally causing you emotional distress.
+While compensation for emotional distress is usually included in a broader personal injury claim, it’s possible under Oklahoma law to sue someone for intentionally causing you emotional distress.
 (The legal term is “intentional infliction of emotional distress.”)
 There are two elements you need to prove in these cases.
 First, you must show that the actions of whoever caused your emotional distress were so extreme and outrageous that a civilized society would consider them atrocious and intolerable.
 Second, you must show that their actions were intentional or reckless and caused harm beyond the level a reasonable person could be expected to endure.
-That legal standard is tough to meet, but our firm can help you pursue fair compensation if someone intentionally caused you emotional distress.
+That legal standard is tough to meet, but our firm can help you pursue fair compensation if someone intentionally causes you emotional distress.

-How Our Attorneys Can Help You Recover Compensation for Emotional Distress
+How Our Attorneys Can Help You Recover Compensation

 Our firm understands how emotional distress can severely dampen your quality of life, and we can help you recover compensation for your pain.
 We can gather your medical records, talk to mental health experts, take care of filing your initial claim, and negotiate for a fair settlement on your behalf.
 If the defendant or their insurance company won’t offer a reasonable settlement, we can take your case to court and handle all the trial preparation.
-We know you’re struggling after an accident and will make this process as quick and simple as possible.
+We know you’re struggling after an accident, and will make this process as quick and simple as possible.

 The team at Abel Law Firm believes anyone who’s suffered emotional distress deserves a chance to recover compensation for their pain.
 Call (405) 239-7046 today or complete our contact form for a complimentary consultation.